 A well-designed process is a good example of a management technique that creates and protects value.
-It is intrinsic to a process that it reduces risk.
+It's intrinsic to a process that it reduces risk.
 It does this by reducing the uncertainty that surrounds our actions and behaviours.

-If you are thinking of putting in place a process, ask yourself whether doing so will bring benefits of the kinds listed here.
+If you're thinking of putting in place a process, ask yourself whether doing so will bring benefits of the kinds listed here.

 A satisfactory level

 Managing risk to a ‘satisfactory level’ implies evaluation and improvement.
 This means you will need to design processes so that you can report on